corda/corda/docs/source/tools-config-obfuscator.rst

     which the configuration file resides.
 By default, the MAC address of the running machine will be used.
 Supplying ``DEFAULT`` will explicitly use the default value.
-  - ``SEED`` is the byte array seeding the encryption key used for obfuscation.
-Leave blank or supply ``DEFAULT`` to use the default seed bytes.
   - ``-w=[<writeToFile>]`` is a flag to indicate that the tool should write the obfuscated output to disk, using the same file name as the input (if left blank and provided at the end of the command line), or the provided file name.